Nursing Associate in Applied Science Program of Study

 Redlands Community College nursing program will graduate cohorts who:

-3. Achieve all course objectives in cognitive, psychomotor, and affective domain throughout the program.
+3. Achieve all course objectives in cognitive, psychomotor and affective domain throughout the program.

 Nursing Program Student Learning Outcomes